opentext-idol/idol-tutorials/tutorials/retrieval/answer/LLM_SERVER_GPU.md

 ### Measurements

-Running a series of test prompts with Mistral 7B, I see the following speeds (predicted tokens per second) when changing the number of GPU layers configured:
+Running a series of test prompts with **Mistral 7B**, I see the following speeds (predicted tokens per second), when changing the number of GPU layers configured:

 `LLAMA_ARG_N_GPU_LAYERS` | Mistral 7B | Llama 3B | Llama 1B
 --- | --- | --- | ---